Dave Siciliano: Early life and playing career

-Dave Siciliano was born in July 1946, in Thunder Bay, Ontario, in a family of Italian Canadians.
-He grew up in Thunder Bay, was a right-handed centreman, and played junior ice hockey with the Fort William Canadians.
+David John Siciliano was born on July 7, 1946, in Fort William, Ontario, into a family of Italian Canadians.
+He began playing minor ice hockey at age 13, then attended Westgate Collegiate & Vocational Institute where he played ice hockey, baseball and Canadian football.
+During high school, he won the 1963 juvenile championship as a pitcher in the Lakehead Baseball Association, and was a right-handed centreman playing junior ice hockey with the Fort William Canadiens.
+He graduated high school in 1966.

-In university, Siciliano played three seasons for the Lakehead Nor'Westers from 1966 to 1969, and served as the team captain.
+In university, Siciliano played three seasons for the Lakehead Nor'Westers from 1966 to 1969.
+He served as an assistant team captain in his first two seasons, and as the captain in his third season.
 He was coached by Hank Akervall and played on the same forward line with Dwight Stirrett and Murray Smith each season, which became known as the "S-line".
 The 1966–67 Lakehead team won the International Collegiate Hockey Association (ICHA) championship, and Siciliano led the association in points scored.

-In three seasons playing for Lakehead, Siciliano scored 54 goals and 102 assists.
+In three seasons playing for Lakehead, Siciliano was named to the ICHA All-Conference team in each season, was named to the first National Association of Intercollegiate Athletics All-American yeam in the 1968–69 season, and scored 54 goals and 102 assists.
+He also played for Lakehead in an exhibition game versus the Romania men's national team in 1967, and was invited by coach Jackie McLeod to tryout for the Canada men's national team in September 1968.

+During summers while attending university, Siciliano played for the Gateway Builders in the Lakehead Baseball Association senior league.
+He won the 1969 league championship, as a pitcher, outfielder, and assistant coach.

-Siciliano graduated from Lakehead University with a Bachelor of Arts degree in 1969, then played senior ice hockey for the Fort William Beavers during the 1969–70 season.
+Siciliano was an English major at Lakehead University, and graduated with a Bachelor of Arts degree in 1969.
+He then played senior ice hockey for the Fort William Beavers during the 1969–70 season.
 He later completed his Master of Physical Education degree from Northern Michigan University, while playing the 1970–71 season with the Marquette Iron Rangers as a graduate student.
+His master thesis was, "The Relationship of Battery of Hockey Skills Test to Hockey Playing Ability".
+Siciliano stated that the tests were best suited to determining the skill level and eventual skill level of younger players.